The University of New England’s School of Social Work offers several options for the completion of the Master of Social Work degree:

 - Applications are reviewed as they are completed.
 Decisions are made on a rolling basis and continue throughout the year until the class is full or the program starts.

-- Since field planning is an important part of our program, applicants are encouraged to apply early to give us time to help you find a suitable field placement.
+- Since field planning is an important part of our program, applicants are encouraged to apply early to give us time to help you find the field placement just right for you.
 (Scholarship and grant funds are limited and are awarded on a rolling basis as well.)

 - All applicants to UNE must be able to understand and communicate in English to be admitted to the university.
-UNE accepts several methods of English Proficiency, see International Admissions.
-English Proficiency requirement must be completed at the time of application.
+UNE accepts several methods of English Proficiency, (see International Admissions).
+If applicable, the TOEFL requirement must be completed and score received by the application deadline.

 - A personal essay addressing:

-The Master of Social Work program and the SSW Admissions Committee reserve the right to make exceptions to the admissions criteria and to make changes or exceptions to policies and procedures, on a case by case basis, when it deems such a decision is necessary and appropriate.
+The Master of Social Work program and the SSW Admissions Committee in collaboration with the Office of Graduate and Professional Admissions reserve the right to make exceptions to the admissions criteria and to make changes or exceptions to policies and procedures, on a case by case basis, when it deems such a decision is necessary and appropriate.

 Applicants may not receive academic credit for work experience in the field or for life experience.